databrary/policies/standard-operating-proceedures.md

 ### 3.1.9 Account renewal

 *Investigator* accounts must be renewed regularly.
-Databrary will send email reminders that accounts are due to expire 1 month, 2 weeks, and 1 week prior to the expiration date and ask *Investigators* to update their account information.
-To renew their accounts, *Investigators* will also electronically sign the Databrary Investigator Agreement.
-If a Databrary *Investigator* fails to renew his or her account by the renewal deadline, the account will be suspended.
-The account will be reactivated on completion of the renewal procedures.
-Accounts that are not renewed within 6 months of the suspension date will be archived.
+Databrary will notify users on the website 1 month prior to when their accounts are due to expire and ask *Investigators* to update their account information.
+To renew their accounts, *Investigators* will also electronically sign the Databrary Investigator Agreement and again have this agreement co-signed by their institutional representative or sponsoring investigator.
+If a Databrary *Investigator* fails to renew his or her account by the renewal deadline, they will no longer be able to access Databrary shared data.
 Data contributed by *Investigators* who do not renew their accounts will remain on Databrary.

 ## 3.2.
 Contributions